lilileiva/lilileiva/README.md

 <div aligh='left'>

-🚀 I'm a passionate Full Stack Developer, with certification I achieved from Henry's Bootcamp.
+🚀 I'm a passionate Full Stack Developer, with certification I achieved from Henry Bootcamp.

 🌱 I’m currently learning React Native, but in other hand I am contiously improving my current skills working in personal projects.

+💼 I invite you to see my projects.
+Scrolling down you will find my pinned repositories.

 📚 Electronic Engineering student.